anqitu/NTUOSS-ImageRecognitionWorkshop/README.md

 The setting for test data generator is has same target_size as train generator settings, but different directory path, class mode, shuffle choice and batch_size.
 - **rescale**: For the test set, only rescale should be made because we don't want to mess with new data and just predict its class.
 - **directory**: The directory should be set to as the test data folder.
+- **target_size = (150, 150)**: The image size is same as that used for training data.
-- **class_mode**: Set this to None, to return only the images.
+- **class_mode = None**: Set this to None, to return only the images.
-- **shuffle**: Set this to False, because you will need to yield the images in order, to predict the outputs and match them with their filenames.
+- **shuffle = False,**: Set this to False, because you will need to yield the images in order, to predict the outputs and match them with their filenames.
-- **batch_size**: For train and validation data, it was set to be 50 which divides by 2000.
+- **batch_size = 200**: For train and validation data, it was set to be 50 which divides by 2000.
 For test data, set this to some number that divides your total number of images in your test set exactly.\
 Why this only for test_generator?\
 Actually, we should also set the “batch_size” in both train and validation generators to some number that divides your total number of images in your train set and valid respectively, but this doesn’t matter before because even if batch_size doesn’t match the number of samples in the train or valid sets and some images gets missed out every time we yield the images from generator, it would be sampled during the very next epoch.
 But for the test set, you should sample the images exactly once, no less or no more.
-To avoid confusion, here we just set it to 1 (or any number then divides the total number of test images).
+To avoid confusion, here we just set it to 200 (or any number then divides the total number of test images).
+@TODO

 ```python